Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 Introduction

-To help prevent pressure ulcers it is important that we work together to prevent unnecessary deterioration of you or your friend/relatives skin.
-Hull University teaching hospitals use the aSSKINg care bundle –a nationally recognised tool to prevent pressure ulcers.
+To help prevent pressure ulcers it is important that we work together to prevent unnecessary deterioration of your or your friend/ relative’s skin.
+This information leaflet is designed to help you understand all your individual risk factors and balance the risk of declining skin inspections and risks to you developing pressure ulcers.

 A-Assessment